10 Real Stories Of Babies Switched At Birth—

 4. The Birth Weight Conundrum

 She wouldn’t let it go.
 So, when she returned to the clinic a few weeks later for a checkup, she talked with a few of the other mothers who birthed on the same day she had.
 Through these questions, she met a woman named Veronica Tejada.
-When they began to talk, they realised their daughters had each other’s respective birth weight.
+When they began to talk, they realised their daughters had each other’s respective birth weights and the possible switched at birth had occured.
 Maria, who was coincidently a lawyer, took action and had DNA tests done, which confirmed the swap.
 Both parents agreed to swap the babies back, and luckily, each child had been well looked after by the respective families.

 5. Foster Care Mixup